Azure/c-util/devdoc/worker_thread_requirements.md

 ## Overview

 `worker_thread` is a helper module that implements execution of a work item on a separate thread.
 It can be used in batching operations, sequencing completions, etc.
-The user instantiates a BS worker thread instance and then signals when the work shall be executed by calling `worker_thread_schedule_process`.
+The user instantiates a worker thread instance and then signals when the work shall be executed by calling `worker_thread_schedule_process`.

-Note: The BS worker thread module was created in order to ease testing of the user components.
+Note: The worker thread module was created in order to ease testing of the user components.

 ## Exposed API